codingMustache/codingMustache/README.md

 ## Joke of the Day

-I have the heart of a lion... and a lifetime ban from the San Diego Zoo.
+Breaking news!
+Energizer Bunny arrested – charged with battery.

 ## Daily Trivia

-Which one of these is not an official development name for a Ubuntu release?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. Trusty Tahr
+ 1. Binary
- 2. Mystic Mansion
+ 2. Hexidecimal
- 3. Utopic Unicorn
+ 3. Duodecimal
- 4. Wily Werewolf
+ 4. Octal

 <details>
   <summary>Answer</summary>
-  Mystic Mansion
+  Hexidecimal
 </details>